heloflier/cs4405-unit-4/README.md

-# Greenhouse Climate Control — Temperature Conversion Logic
+# Greenhouse Climate Control — Temperature Conversion Logic - Unit Tests

 Unit-tested Swift logic for converting greenhouse sensor readings from Kelvin to Celsius and Fahrenheit, built for CS4405 (Mobile Application Development) at the University of the People.